coders-school/stl/module2/02_lambda.en.md

 ## Task

-1. Create a functor to check if a given number is of type `int` is divisible by `6`
+1. Create a functor to check if a given number of type `int` is divisible by `6`
-2. Create a lambda that takes 2 type arguments `int` and will return their product
+2. Create a lambda that takes 2 `int` type arguments and will return their product
 3. Create a lambda that will append quotation marks to the given string. e.g.
-   * `krowa` -> `"krowa"`
+   * `cow` -> `"cow"`
 4. Create a lambda that outputs a string `*`.
-Each time the function is called, we should get a string longer by one `*`.
-Sequentially:
+Each time the function is called, we should get a string longer by one `*`, like so:
    * `*`
    * `**`
    * `***`